 Dragons mentioned in the Bible

 The prophet Ezekiel likened Pharaoh to a sea monster that invaded the Nile river and stirred up the mud as it swam (32:2).
 The Egyptians used nets to fish the Nile (and still do today).
-Ezekiel 32:3 talks about netting a dragon in order to haul it up onto the land.
+Ezekiel 32:3 talks about netting a dragon and subsequently hauling it up onto the land.
 Ezekiel 29:3 refers to inserting hooks into the dragon’s jaws to draw it into the open field where the carnivorous animals would feed on its carcass.
 The picture is a vivid one that might recall an actual historical event that happened in ancient Egypt.
 The Hebrew word “tannin” is from the root meaning “to extend.”
 The language conjures up an image of a long-necked plesiosaur-like creature paddling up the river and stirring up the sediments of the Nile delta with its flippers.
 Just such a creature is depicted in ancient Egyptian art.
-So perhaps they actually captured and killed a sea dragon like Ezekiel describes.
+So perhaps Nile fisherman actually captured and killed a sea dragon like Ezekiel describes.